DMacMakes/dmacdocs/content/en/torrens/aac202/week3/index.md

 * Tips for modeling Challenges
 * Learning how to go from modeling to baking and texturing
   * Looking through joystick files
-  * Game res model vs subdiv
+  * Game res model vs subd
   * UV unwrapping for a good normal map bake
   * Substance import/bake
   * Basic material application